 Menopause brings many changes to your life, but those changes don't have to be harmful or negative if you have the right care.
 It's possible to minimize unpleasant symptoms and maximize your well being with the help of the team at Brown, Pearson, & Guepet Gynecology and Urogynecology in Fairhope, Alabama.
 You can put problems like hot flashes and night sweats behind you and regulate your hormones now.
 Call, or book your appointment online and get your life back with the help of the expert providers.

 It's different for each woman, but most women start having symptoms of menopause in their late 40’s or early 50’s.
 The initial stage of menopause, perimenopause, is the time when a woman starts showing some menopausal symptoms but still has at least sporadic menstrual periods.

 Perimenopause can last anywhere from a few months to 3-4 years.
 Full menopause occurs when the ovaries are no longer producing eggs and a woman hasn't had a menstrual period for 12 consecutive months in the absence of health problems affecting menstruation.

 There are several menopause symptoms.
 Most women experience some or all of the following:

 While these symptoms are very unpleasant, there are effective treatment tools available today.
-Brown, Pearson, and Guepet Gynecology is ready to create a customized menopause management plan for you.
+Brown, Pearson, & Guepet Gynecology and Urogynecology is ready to create a customized menopause management plan for you.
 The doctors understand that menopause can be a challenging time in a woman's life, and she's here to help make the transition as easy as possible.